Repair H98 error, Panasonic NN-894s, 2M261-M36 magnetron : FIXED

 You can find second hand model removed from cosmetic damaged unit working just completely fine on Ebay if you don’t want to go for a brand new one.

 On my side, I found one on Taobao for under 50 HKD including delivery.
-There is no way to beat this. this is a 2M292-M36, so I will have even 5% power for to cook a bit faster!.
+There is no way to beat this. this is a 2M292-M36, so I will have even 5% power for to cook a bit faster!
+Being based in China helps on this mater.

 Is it safe to replace a microwave oven magnetron?